Rupee is expected to appreciate: Angel Broking

-According to Angel Broking, Indian rupee is expected to appreciate in today’s trading session as recent weakness in the currency will prompt the exporters, banks and traders to book profits.
+According to Angel Broking, The Indian rupee is expected to appreciate tracking as thin trading in the overseas markets on account of Christmas holiday will keep the DX weak in turn boosting the demand for the Indian Rupee.

 Like this story, share it with millions of investors on M3